Kekulai/tutorial-packaging-python-with-conda/README.md

 [^7]: [Allow to specify channels in a recipe · Issue #532 · conda/conda-build](https://github.com/conda/conda-build/issues/532)
 [^8]: > pip may allow editable install only with pyproject.toml and setup.cfg.
 However, this behavior may not be consistent over various pip versions and other packaging-related tools (setup.py is more reliable on those scenarios).
 [Configuring setuptools using pyproject.toml files - setuptools 68.2.2.post20231016 documentation](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html)
 [^9]: [Quickstart - setuptools 68.2.2.post20231016 documentation](https://setuptools.pypa.io/en/latest/userguide/quickstart.html)
-[^(10)]: >When your project is installed, all of the dependencies not already installed will be located (via PyPI), downloaded, built (if necessary), and installed.
+[^10]: >When your project is installed, all of the dependencies not already installed will be located (via PyPI), downloaded, built (if necessary), and installed.
 This, of course, is a simplified scenario.
 You can also specify groups of extra dependencies that are not strictly required by your package to work, but that will provide additional functionalities.
-For more advanced use, see Dependencies Management in Setuptools -- see ref 9.
+For more advanced use, see Dependencies Management in Setuptools.